csswizardry/press/bio-long.md

 over the world in building better front-ends.
 He Tweets at &lt;a href="http://twitter.com/csswizardry"&gt;@csswizardry&lt;/a&gt;.&lt;/p&gt;

-&lt;p&gt;He specialises in authoring and scaling massive front-ends.
+&lt;p&gt;He specialises in authoring and scaling large front-ends.
 He writes on the subjects of maintainability, architecture, performance, OOCSS and more at &lt;a href="http://csswizardry.com"&gt;csswizardry.com&lt;/a&gt;.
 He is the lead and sole developer of &lt;a href="http://inuitcss.com"&gt;inuit.css&lt;/a&gt;, a